karolcholewa/blog/_posts/2022-12-06-smart-control-groups.md

 title: "Smart Control Groups"
 categories: [EmailMarketing]
 ---
-According to the Bing Chat: A **control group** is a subset of the total group of customers being exposed to a test.
+According to the Bing Chat: *"A control group is a subset of the total group of customers being exposed to a test.
 In marketing segmentation, control groups are used to measure the impact of a specific campaign or customer journey.
-Specifically, control groups are the customers you are targeting with a particular campaign who will not receive that campaign.
+Specifically, control groups are the customers you are targeting with a particular campaign who will not receive that campaign."*

 ## Smart Control Groups
 Most control groups that I stumbled upon were plain random splits such as 90/10% or 80/20%.
 It is a natural and practical implementation of an excluded subset.
 Nevertheless, I found a smarter formula for creating a control group.